 We both found it refreshing to study God’s Word each day with a group of other development workers and missionaries, and it was also extremely enlightening to be able to commune with WM staff and hear their stories about the work that they do.
 We had many great discussions about what it means to be a missionary, God’s calling in our lives, and how to reach unreached people groups with the gospel.
 These discussions opened our eyes to the great need that WM (and all missions organizations, really) currently have for people willing to live in unreached communities, build relationships with the people there, and bring God’s love to them.
 There are so few missionaries in this part of the world, where people go their whole lives without having the slightest chance of hearing the gospel, and so few people stepping up to take over when these missionaries retire.

-After the WAMT meetings, it was time to head home to Mali.
-However, because one family from Mali was heading back to Canada from Senegal, we drove their car back instead of flying.
-Having only seen Malian countryside once since arriving, it was great to see a bit more of the West African landscape over the 3 day (approx. 20 hrs of driving) trip.
+After the WAMT meetings, it was time to head home.
+However, because one family was heading back to Canada from Senegal, we drove their car back instead of flying.
+Having only seen the countryside once since arriving, it was great to see a bit more of the West African landscape over the 3 day (approx. 20 hrs of driving) trip.
 Aside from the regular food and bathroom breaks, we were happy to be able to stop to see a troupe of baboons, warthogs, a few monkeys, and a termite mound taller than me!
 God blessed us with a safe and smooth trip, and despite the air conditioning dying halfway through day 2 in 40-degree weather, we greatly enjoyed seeing a bit more of God’s great world!